Considered among the best places to reside in Florida, Lakeland is a city in Polk County.

-It is known for being not only a cultural hub but also a residential paradise as well as a tourist spot.
-Lakeland’s location also works in its favor, with it being right between the Tampa Bay Area and Orlando, both of which are Florida’s most famous tourist attractions.
+It is known for being not only a cultural hub but also a residential paradise and tourist spot.

-You can reserve a fishing trip for between 300-400 Dollars, and can also ask for expert fishing guides who can help you have an optimal fishing experience, guaranteeing a catch at the end of your rod.
+You can reserve a fishing trip and ask for expert fishing guides to help you have an optimal fishing experience, guaranteeing a catch at the end of your rod.

 Safari Wilderness at Lakeland provides an authentic tour around the natural habitat of wild animals, covering more than 250 acres.

-And with the safari tours going on for so many years, they are used to humans and have adapted to a friendly nature.
+With the safari tours having gone on for so many years, the animals are used to humans and have adapted to a friendly nature.

-Its stunning architecture can give you a jump to the old days of theatre, with a massive seating for more than a thousand people and an intricately designed ceiling that gives the illusion of a sky full of stars.
+Its stunning architecture can take you back to the old days of theater, with seating for more than a thousand people and an intricately designed ceiling that gives the illusion of a sky full of stars.

 Among the best art museums in Florida, the Polk Museum of Art has free entry for everyone since it’s a non-profit entity.

-Named by the American Planning Association as one among the top 10 best public places in America, Lake Mirror Park is particularly special because of its multiple features and facilities.
+Named one of the top 10 best public places in America by the American Planning Association, Lake Mirror Park is particularly special because of its multiple features and facilities.

-Extra elements such as a beautiful human-made fountain and a huge metal structure as the centerpiece, add uniqueness to the park and also make it an aesthetic location to click pictures.
+Extra elements such as a beautiful fountain and a huge metal structure as the centerpiece add uniqueness to the park and make it an aesthetic location to click pictures.